eigerco/axelar-contract-deployments/starknet/docs/gas-service.md

 ## Testing Workflow

-1. Pick the ERC20 token you want to pay with
+1. Pick the ERC20 token you want to pay with (currently only STRK supported)

 2. **Fund the gas service contract** with test tokens:
    ```bash